pflanze/chjize/client-side-todo.md

         time chjize guix

-* Now the big install step can run, will take 13 minutes on t3.small AWS instance (2 cores, 2 GB RAM).
+* For co-working (on a 2 core, 2 GB RAM instance on Exoscale, this takes 1m15s)

-        time chjize schemen
+        time chjize coworking

-    It is the aim to allow to run `chjize -j2 schemen`, but apparently there are still cases that don't work in parallel.

 * Create a client side script `tunnel-tmp`: